Bitcoin Dominance Analysis

 Analysis based on current Bitcoin Dominance: 50%

-Updated dailyAnalysis powered by advanced AI models
+Updated dailyAnalysis by Claude Opus

 2021-2022 Cycle - Regime History